 As your level of experience increases so to will your job prospects.
-Geotechnical engineers with 2 - 6+ years experience will find a greater range of opportunities available to them in both contract and permanent positions.
+With 2 - 6+ years experience will find a greater range of opportunities available to them in both contract and permanent positions.

-Recruitment agencies don't normally represent graduate geotechnical engineers.
+Recruitment agencies don't normally represent graduate engineers.
 Graduates wishing to move to the UK should directly apply for a graduate position with a company based there.
-(This will be a lot easier if you have a British or EU Passport) In times of economic slowdown however, recent graduates should consider non-professional employment or gaining experience at home.
+(This will be a lot easier if you have a British or EU Passport)

 Recruitment agencies play a critical role in the engineering industry.
 A recruitment agency's business is built on its ability to provide quality candidates for employers while simultaneously facilitating the candidate's development and career progression.

 WORKgateways manages a network of recruitment agencies that are fantastic at helping people coming from overseas.

 To find a great job: